Levi990e/M365-OLED-Dashboard/README.md

 Modified for my own usage and liking, original uses a Ardunio Mini, but I am using a Arduino Mini for this.

 # Products Used
-Arduino Pro Micro
+Arduino Pro Nano
-I2C OLED 0.96" or 1.3" Screen
+I2C OLED 0.96"
 3d Printed Bracket
 1N4148 Diode
 0.25w 120ohm Resistor